 Is Simple Interest Good or Bad?

-This leads to an important question: Is simple interest good or bad?
+This leads to an important question: Is the concept of simple interest good or bad?
 The answer?
 It depends.

-Essentially, simple interest is good if you’re the one paying the interest, because it will cost less than compound interest.
-However, if you’re the one collecting the interest—say, if you have money deposited in a savings account—then simple interest is bad.
+Essentially, simple interest is beneficial if you’re the one paying the interest, because it will cost less than compound interest.
+However, if you’re the one collecting the interest—say, if you have money deposited in a savings account—then simple interest may not make the most sense.
 With compound interest, you’d receive interest on the interest that you earn.
 This isn’t the case with simple interest.